jmcgowanart/jmcgowanart/README.md

 # Joanne McGowan Art Website

-This is a static website which is used for displaying and selling artowrk.
+This is a static website which is used for displaying and selling artwork for github user jmcgowanart, email jmcgowan1@hotmail.co.uk.

 It is comprised of an index.html, as well as css, js and img folders.
 Bootstrap has been added to the project and that resides in the css and js folders.